UNDP-Data/undp-visualization-library/readme.md

     * lodash.sum
     * lodash.uniq
     * lodash.uniqby
-* maplibre-gl - For Maplibre maps
+* maplibre-gl - For Maplibre maps (Peer dependency)
 * pmtiles - For adding pmtiles to Maplibre maps
 * papaparse - For loading and parsing csv from links
 * motion - For creating animations in the animated graphs